Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 \begin{theorem} Consider the SIR process on \ER($n,\mu/n$) with fixed infection time.
 The reduced graph after deletion of edges as described above is \ER$(n,\mu\tau^f/n)$.
 So, if we start with one infected and the rest of the population susceptible, a large outbreak occurs with positive probability if and only if $\mu\tau^f > 1$.
 If $z_0$ is the fixed point smaller than $1$ of the generating function \beq G_0(z) = \exp(-\mu\tau^f (1-z)), \eeq then $1-z_0$ gives both the limiting probability that an infected individual will start a large epidemic, and the fraction of individuals who will become infected when a large epidemic occurs. \end{theorem}

 Things become more complicated when we introduce rewiring of $S-I$ edges at rate $\rho$.
 To be able to use the ideas in the proof of Theorem \ref{thin}, \cite{DOMath} introduced the delSIR model in which edges are deleted instead of rewired.
 In the evo (or del) version of the model, in order for the infection to be transmitted along an edge, infection must come before any rewiring (or deletion) and before time 1.
 To compute this probability, note that (i) the probability that infection occurs before rewiring is $\lambda/(\lambda+\rho)$ and (ii) the minimum of two independent exponentials with rates $\lambda$ and $\rho$ is an exponential with rate $\lambda+\rho$, so the transmission probability is \beq \tau^f_r = \frac{\lambda}{\lambda+\rho}(1-e^{-(\lambda+\rho)}). \eeq Here the `$r$' subscript is for ``rewire."
-As can be shown by a standard argument,
+By a standard coupling argument one can show that evoSI dominates delSI.

 \begin{lemma} For fixed parameters, there exists a coupling of evoSI and delSI so that there are no fewer infections in the delSI model than in evoSI.
 Same is true if we replace SI by SIR. \end{lemma}